-Conductor Miguel Harth-Bedoya appointed Boyer as the 2010-11 Composer in Residence for the Fort Worth Symphony Orchestra, and led 10 performances of his works during that season.
+Conductor Miguel Harth-Bedoya appointed Boyer as the 2010-11 Composer-in-Residence for the Fort Worth Symphony Orchestra, and led 10 performances of his works during that season.
 Gerard Schwarz, Conductor Laureate of the Seattle Symphony, commissioned and premiered Boyer’s Festivities to celebrate the 50th anniversary of the Eastern Music Festival in 2011.
-Boyer’s music has been performed by the symphony orchestras of Dallas, Nashville, Pacific, Phoenix, Buffalo, Fort Worth, Brooklyn, Kansas City, Virginia, Hartford, Toledo, Richmond, Grand Rapids, Elgin, Rhode Island, Portland, Winston-Salem, Fresno, Santa Barbara, Sarasota, Kalamazoo, Fort Wayne, Greenville, Bamberg, Belgrade, the New York Youth Symphony, Young Musicians Foundation Debut Orchestra, and many others.
-The Pasadena Symphony appointed Boyer as its 2012-13 Composer-in-Residence and commissioned his Symphony No. 1 to close that season; he guest conducted that orchestra for its premiere.
+Boyer’s music has been performed by the orchestras of Dallas, Nashville, Pacific, Phoenix, Buffalo, Fort Worth, Brooklyn, Kansas City, Virginia, Hartford, Toledo, Richmond, Grand Rapids, Elgin, Rhode Island, Portland, Winston-Salem, Fresno, Santa Barbara, Sarasota, Kalamazoo, Bamberg, Belgrade, the New York Youth Symphony, Young Musicians Foundation Debut Orchestra, and many others.
+The Pasadena Symphony appointed Boyer as its 2012-13 Composer-in-Residence and commissioned his Symphony No. 1; he conducted that orchestra for its premiere.
 Boyer’s symphony is the centerpiece of his latest recording, made at Abbey Road Studios with the London Philharmonic, released worldwide by Naxos in February 2014.

 Boyer’s major work Ellis Island: The Dream of America for actors and orchestra, which celebrates the historic American immigrant experience, has been his most successful composition to date.
-Premiered in 2002, the work has received over 140 live performances by more than 60 orchestras, making it one of the most-performed American orchestral works of the last decade.
-Boyer’s recording of this work was released by Naxos in its American Classics Series in 2005, and was nominated for a Grammy Award for Best Classical Contemporary Composition.
-The League of American Orchestras’ Symphony magazine recently profiled Ellis Island as one of "a handful of recent works by living composers becoming orchestral standards."
+Premiered in 2002, the work has received over 160 live performances by more than 70 orchestras, making it one of the most-performed American orchestral works of the last decade.
+Boyer’s recording of this work was released by Naxos in its American Classics Series in 2005, and was nominated for a GRAMMY® Award for Best Classical Contemporary Composition.
+In 2010, the League of American Orchestras’ Symphony magazine profiled Ellis Island as one of "a handful of recent works by living composers becoming orchestral standards."

 In 2003, Boyer launched Propulsive Music, a publishing company representing his music.
 In 2009, Bill Holab Music became the rental and sales agent for Propulsive Music.
 Boyer resides in Altadena, in the San Gabriel Foothills just north of Los Angeles.